kulbirsaini/videocache/Readme.txt

-    Videocache  is  a Squid url rewriter plugin written in Python to facilitate caching youtube, facebook, metacafe, dailymotion, google, vimeo, cnn, aol, xhamster, xvideos, pornhub, redtube, xtube, youporn, msn soapbox, tube8, blip.tv, break.com and wrzuta.pl videos.
+    Videocache  is  a Squid url rewriter plugin written in Python to facilitate caching youtube, facebook, metacafe, dailymotion, google, vimeo, cnn, aol, myspace, xhamster, xvideos, pornhub, redtube, xtube, youporn, msn soapbox, tube8, blip.tv, break.com and wrzuta.pl videos.
 It can  cache  videos  from various  websites  in  a  separate directory (other than Squid cache), in a browsable fashion and can serve the subsequent requests from the cache.
 It helps in saving bandwidth and reducing load time of the videos.
 Videocache is currently used by a number of ISPs in various parts of the world.

     NOTE : If you are new to Squid or you are willing to explore Squid in details, please check my new book Squid Proxy Server 3.1:  Beginner’s  Guide  at